How many ADA parking stalls do I need for my parking lot?

 No, not without further treatment.
 Aluminum, fluoride, and chloramine are examples of substances that are not acceptable in water used for kidney dialysis.
 Kidney dialysis centers are knowledgeable about water quality issues.
 Always consult with your doctor on this matter.

-Who do I contact if I have red water and what will they do?
+Who do I contact if I have dirty water or red water and what will they do?

-Questions and comments concerning red water should be directed to the Utility Call Center at 368-3111.
+Questions and comments concerning dirty water or red water should be directed to the Utility Call Center at 368-3111.
 Complaints will be documented to ensure future main replacements projects are appropriately prioritized.
-Additionally, affected water mains will be flushed to alleviate red water problems.
-Topeka Water customers may request water main flushing at any time if they are experiencing red water problems.
+Additionally, affected water mains will be flushed to alleviate water quality problems.
+Topeka Water customers may request water main flushing at any time if they are experiencing water quality problems.

 Should I buy bottled water or a home water treatment device?

 For individuals insisting water completely void of any detectable level of chlorine or regulated contaminants, purchasing bottled water or installing home treatment devices remains a viable alternative.
-Topeka tap water costs less than .0035¢ per gallon compared to $1 or more per gallon for bottled water.
+Bottled water costs more than 300 times the cost of Topeka tap water.
 It is also important to remember that home treatment systems require proper maintenance.
 Over time, home treatment filters lose their effectiveness and bacteria may colonize, amplify and contaminate filtered water.
 Always follow manufacturer's recommendations when replacing filters in any home treatment unit.

 What is wastewater?